SNiPER-Framework/sniper/README.md

 ```

 Your build is now installed to the directory you provided to CMake.
 For the best experience one needs to set the proper environment.
 This can be done with the help of shell script `share/sniper/setup.sh`, or, a modern solution, using an Environment Modules file `share/sniper/modulefiles/sniper`.

+## Contributing

+Contributions and bug reports are welcome!